mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/database-profile.md

 ---
 title: DatabaseProfile class
-description: Represents the configuration settings for a database connection within a batch entry.
+description: "Represents the configuration settings for a database connection within a batch entry.
+This class encapsulates all necessary details required to establ"
-This class encapsulates all necessary details required to establish a connection to the database, including server information, authentication credentials, and other connecti
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Represents the configuration settings for a database connection within a batch entry.